VincentChantreau/prime-cache/README.md

 ### Contact

-For any inquiries or questions regarding Prime-Cache, please contact [email@example.com](mailto:email@example.com).
+For any inquiries or questions regarding Prime-Cache, please contact [contact@vincentchantreau.fr](mailto:contact@vincentchantreau.fr).

 Thank you for choosing Prime-Cache to optimize your website's cache performance!